- The second floor is closed until summer 2020.

-- Computers will be available on the first floor in the Radmacher Room.
+- Computers are available in the Radmacher Meeting Room.

-- Some study rooms will be available on the 1st floor on a very limited basis.
+- Some study rooms are available on the 1st floor on a very limited basis.
+Other spaces are available in the local area, including at the Evanston, Lincolnwood, Niles-Maine, and Wilmette Public Libraries.
 See staff for details.

 Like every library, we strive to keep up with the needs of our community.
 Over time, we have learned that we can make it easier for people to find and use library materials, attend events, study, relax, connect with others, and interact with and get help from staff.